 To enroll at Collegiate Baton Rouge, please visit EnrollBR.org.
-Applications for the summer 2022 round of enrollment are now closed, but enrollment for the 2023-24 school year will open in October 2022.
+Applications for the summer 2023 round of enrollment are ongoing, but enrollment for the 2024-25 school year will open in October 2023.

 All information and forms are collected electronically through PowerSchool Enrollment.
 After a student’s parent/guardian accepts the offer to enroll on the EnrollBR.org website the school will provide the parent with a link to the school’s enrollment portal and the student’s unique login information.
 Parents who do not have access to a computer or internet may schedule an appointment to complete the electronic enrollment forms at the school by contacting the main office at (225) 892-6962.

 In the event that the number of applications for any grade exceeds the number of available seats, a random lottery will be held.
 If a lottery is required the date that the lottery will be processed will be announced and the results posted on the school website.
 Please note that the lottery is both system generated and random.

 - For the purposes of the following rules, the following terms are defined as follows: